MWarren1/Amazon-Connect-Config-Backup/README.md

 ## What Currently works
 - Config Backup
     - Basic Instance config
-    - Users
+    - Users - only for SSO for identity management
+    - routing profiles - currently exported a seperate files
+    - security profiles
 ## Still to Add
 - cli switches
     - single instance backup
 - Config Backup
+    - users - allow user back up for all instances what ever identity management is used
+    - routing profiles - make it so all routing profiles export as a single config file
     - instance storage
-    - routing profiles
-    - security profiles
     - quick connects
     - hours of operation
     - queues